 Apple cider vinegar rinses can help clarify scalp build-up due to styling products and can help restore scalp pH.
 Massaging the scalp with any number of nut and seed oils can dramatically improve dry scalp conditions by soothing the dryness and helping restore a barrier that locks in hydration.
 When dry scalp dandruff is present, the scalp has lost its ability to retain moisture and the acid mantle is compromised.
 Remember, after massaging oils into the scalp, cut the oil first with shampoo before adding water.

-Jojoba, coconut, hemp, olive oils, and many other fatty acid-rich oils work incredibly to assist the scalp in its ability to trap moisture and heal dry scalp.
+Jojoba, coconut, hemp, olive oils, and many other fatty acid-rich oils work incredibly to assist the scalp in its ability to trap moisture and support healing a dry scalp.
 Oil massage treatments can also help clear hair follicles and support healthy hair growth.

 The cause of dandruff is not fully understood and there are different types.
 Internal causes of dandruff range from stress, hormone imbalance, poor diet and genetics.
-Top external causes lean towards infrequent shampooing, poor hygiene, not removing a product from hair and scalp, excessive use of dry shampoos, harsh weather conditions, hair coloring.
+Top external causes lean towards infrequent shampooing, poor hygiene, not removing a product from the hair and scalp, excessive use of dry shampoos, harsh weather conditions and hair coloring.

 Dandruff is treatable, but not curable and there’s a lot of conflicting information, even coming from doctors and dermatologists.

 Here are a few common types of Dandruff and their symptoms:

 Dry Scalp Dandruff - Itchy, dry scalp with little white ball-like flakes

 Sebum (Oily) Scalp Dandruff - Oily small to large white flakes.

 Seborrheic Dermatitis - One of the most severe types of Dandruff.
 Oily scalp with large white flakes and a red and irritated scalp.
 Sores can also appear.